QaisarAbbas2024/vidfetch-colab/README.md

 ## 📁 Files in this Repo

 - `video_downloader.py`: The main Python script containing the logic to fetch and download videos.
-- `Video_Downloader_Colab.ipynb`: A ready-to-use Google Colab notebook.
+- `YT_Videos.ipynb`: A ready-to-use Google Colab notebook.
 - `README.md`: This file — basic info and usage instructions.

 ## 🧰 Requirements